-Mr. Jones is president, chief executive officer and a director of CityLink Investment Corporation.
-From 1989 to 1993, he served as general manager/senior asset manager and investment manager with certain real estate subsidiaries of The Prudential.
+WILLIAM D. JONES Mr. Jones is president, chief executive officer and [PICTURE] a director of manager/senior asset manager and investment manager with certain real estate subsidiaries of The Prudential.
 Prior to joining The Prudential, Mr. Jones served as a San Diego City Council member from 1982 to 1987.
-Mr. Jones is a director of The Price Real Estate Investment Trust and a member of the board of trustees of the University of San Diego.
+Mr. Jones is a director of The Price Real Estate Investment Trust and a member of the board of trustees of the University of San